valantic/vue-template/src/styleguide/pages/core/directives.md

 #### `v-pimcore:editable="[<editable>, <identifier>[, <restriction>]]"`

+Note: this is also the default for this directive.
+So you may drop the `editable` argument.

 **Requires** the definition of `editable` and `identifier` as an array. `restriction` is optional.

 - `editable` Defines the type of the editable.
 See [Pimcore documentation](https://pimcore.com/docs/6.x/Development_Documentation/Documents/Editables/index.html#page_List-of-Editables) for available types.